Current Students /

 Get Involved in Senate

 CUSG is always looking for ideas.
 The best way to engage in the Capital community is to think critically about the rigor of our academic programs, the effectiveness of our administration and student services, the quality of campus life, and the level of satisfaction of the student experience.
-Please visit us in the Student Government Office in the campus center or email us with your questions, concerns, or ideas about Capital to email@example.com.
+Please visit us in the Student Government Office in the campus center or email us with your questions, concerns, or ideas about Capital to email@example.com or follow us on Twitter @SG_Capital.

 Each fall and spring, the student body elects Senators along with both a President and Vice-President to serve SG in the following academic year.
 During the school year, it isn't uncommon that positions become available on the Senate.